justine0806/My-fort-folio/README.md

 ## 😁HUBBY
 <details>

-* LIKE TO COOK
+* LIKE TO COOK🥙

-* LOVE TO READ
+* LOVE TO READ📕📖

-* LOVE TO LEASENING TO MUSIC
+* LOVE TO LEASENING TO MUSIC🎶

-* LOVE PLAYIONG BASKETBALL
+* LOVE PLAYIONG BASKETBALL🏀

-* LOVE PLAYING ML
+* LOVE PLAYING ML🎰🎰

-* LOVE BEING ALONE
+* LOVE BEING ALONE🙂‍↕️🙂‍↕️

   </details>